Scout district: Organisation

 Districts consist of, on average, about 10 Scout Groups which provide Scouting for members between the ages of 6 and 14.
 They also have a number of Explorer Scout Units to provide for 14- to 18-year-olds, and may have a locally operated Scout Network for 18- to 25-year-olds.

-Each District is led by a District Commissioner (DC) who is able to appoint a team of Assistant District Commissioners (ADCs).
-Ideally, one ADC is appointed for each of the Beaver Scout, Cub Scout, and Scout sections in order to provide support and communication between sections in different Scout Groups.
-Other possible ADC position include activities and general duties, but other positions can be created if the DC perceives a need.
+Each District is led by a District Lead Volunteer who is supported by the District Leadership Team.
+Ideally, a Programme Team Member is appointed for each of the 4 sections in order to provide support and communication between sections in different Scout Groups.

-If there are Explorer Scout Units in the District, then there will also be a District Explorer Scout Commissioner to oversee the programme and support of this age range.
+If there are Explorer Scout Units, Young Leaders, or a Scout Network in the District, then there will also be a 14-24 Team to support all volunteers in Explorer, Young Leader, and Scout Network sections.
+They help these Section Teams plan and deliver programmes for young people.

 As well as the uniformed members of the District Team, there is an executive body which manages the finances of the District and act as a steering committee to determine how support is provided to the Groups.